Caching#

 cache has_key gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)

-Checks if an archive with provided key exists in the cache.
-Command passes if a key is found in the cache, otherwise, it fails.
+This command checks if an archive with the provided key exists in the cache.
+The command passes if a key is found in the cache, otherwise it fails.

 cache list#